Norwegian Elkhound in an Apartment

 Can a Norwegian Elkhound live in an apartment?
 With adequate daily exercise, Norwegian Elkhounds can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 48-55 lbs and lifespan of 12-15 yrs, the Norwegian Elkhound benefits from care tailored to its physical and behavioral profile.
 The details below reflect current veterinary knowledge and breed data.

 Space Requirements